sandin/unicli/README.md

 Fill memory with zeros for .bss section [0x10fa000 - 0x10fd000] Successfully loaded module: /your/path/libdemo.so
 ```
-> NOTE: unidbg will map all LOAD segments in the ELF file to unicorn's virtual memory.
+> NOTE: unicli will map all LOAD segments in the ELF file to unicorn's virtual memory.

 ​